Greatest (Bee Gees album): Reissues

 On 18 September 2007, Reprise Records released a remastered and expanded version of Greatest.
-Many of the tracks on Greatest have been previously remastered, but the album contains the first release of remastered versions of "You Stepped Into My Life", "Rest Your Love on Me", "Wind of Change", "Spirits (Having Flown)", and "Children of the World".
+Many of the tracks on Greatest have been previously remastered, but the album contains the first release of remastered versions of "You Stepped into My Life", "Rest Your Love on Me", "Wind of Change", "Spirits (Having Flown)", and "Children of the World".

 In addition, there are extended versions of "Stayin' Alive" and an unreleased Bee Gees track, "Warm Ride", which was written for the group Rare Earth.
 The song ended up being recorded by brother Andy Gibb for his album, After Dark.
 The re-release contains new mixes of "You Should Be Dancing", "If I Can't Have You", "Night Fever" and "More Than a Woman" and as a hidden track, a new mix of "Stayin' Alive".

-Billboard's unofficial policy states an album requires at least 33% new material to qualify as a new release; Bee Gees Greatest contains about 28% new material, thus making it a re-issue.
+Billboard's unofficial policy states an album requires at least 33% new material to qualify as a new release; Greatest contains about 28% new material, thus making it a re-issue.

-Bee Gees Greatest topped the Billboard album charts early in 1980, becoming their third consecutive number one album.
+Greatest topped the Billboard album charts early in 1980, becoming their third consecutive number one album.
 The re-issue of Bee Gees Greatest debuted at No. 1 on Billboard's Pop Catalog charts for the week of 30 September 2007.
 There was some question as to whether Billboard was going to treat this as a new release or a re-issue.
 The set scanned over 20,000 copies for the week, making it the 35th best selling album in the country, good enough to place in Billboard's Top 40.